humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-05-26-computer-science-in-javascript-bubble-sort.md

 Both versions are available on my GitHub project, [Computer Science in JavaScript][2].

-Once again, bubble sort isn&#8217;t something you&#8217;re likely to use during the course of your professional career.
+Once again, bubble sort isn't something you're likely to use during the course of your professional career.
 It is simply a tool to gain a greater understanding of algorithms and a foundation on which to build further knowledge.
 The built-in `Array.prototype.sort()` method should be used in almost all cases, as it performs the job quickly efficiently.

  [1]: http://www.youtube.com/watch?v=ddWtW1ceHDQ&NR=1
  [2]: http://github.com/nzakas/computer-science-in-javascript/